anton-k/reader-pattern-servant-app/README.md

 initEnv :: IO Env
 initEnv = do
-  isVerbose <- newTVarIO True
+  verboseVar <- newVerboseVar
+  setup <- initSetup verboseVar
-  config <- initConfig isVerbose log    <- initLog isVerbose pure $ env config log
+  log <- initLog verboseVar
+  pure $ Env setup log
 ```

-Note that `Config` is not a data structure it's an interface
+Note that `Setup` is not a data structure it's an interface
 to trigger changes in the configs of the system.
 And we share the link between logger and config only inside the executable `app`.
 On the level of the library they look decoupled.